Friday, February 18, 2011

 But a few minutes of slinking around the table corners of vendors propounding cartons of eggs from free-range hens and locally-produced vegan chocolate was enough to encourage a sense of camaraderie, primarily because, in truth, the nature of this event was underscored by a virtue of humanity among both the performers and the attendees.
 Also partially because the space necessitated us to put forth at least a meager effort to be neighborly.

 Incidentally I bumped into Brian Feldman who was looking a little more limber and seemed to be in much higher spirits than he had been during our most recent encounter.
 I got the chance to ask him the questions I’d been pondering since we last met.
 For example, what was the worst part about being stuffed inside a skillcrane for sixteen hours?
+After a moment of reflection, Feldman admitted that the worst facet of the experience was a tie between the tediousness of the endeavor and the inability to visit the bathroom.

 The performance was a brief one, but the intricacy of the set design, the fully embodied energy of the cast, and the intrigue of the questions raised by the play and left to the interpretation of the audience imparted nothing less than a warm satisfaction resonating among us, in the fashion that only a genuinely soulful performance can really do.